-York Country Day wins state playoff opener
+York Country Day boys win state playoff opener

 When it mattered most, York Country Day had an easier option than Jenkintown.